radiantlogic-v8/documentation-new/documentation/cfs/openam.md

 *   **Default Tenant Certificate** - CFS generates a certificate for each tenant and stores it the RadiantOne identity store.
 This is the default certificate that is used for all applications.
 *   **Upload a private key** - You can upload your own certificate (private plus public key) and it will be used for this application only.
 This certificate is stored in the RadiantOne identity store, and can be used from any CFS machine.
 *   **Upload a public key** - You can upload your own certificate (public key only).
-This public key is stored in the RadiantOne identity store, but the private key must be installed in the Windows Vault and made available on each CFS machine that will sign the application tokens.
+This public key is stored in the RadiantOne identity store, but the private key must be installed in the Windows Vault and made available on each CFS machine that signs the application tokens.
 This is the most secure way to sign a token because the private key never travels on your network between the RadiantOne identity store and the CFS machines.

 ![](media/openam-tab-certificate.png)